sogartar/quirks/README.md

 Action points increasing perks would allow to move more before attacking.
 There is some danger to it as your character may get surrounded by multiple enemies.
 Should work well with Underdog and with multiple characters plunging together.
 * **Veteran** - Increase maximum perk points by 2, but lose 7 hitpoints and 7 maximum fatigue.
+You would have to wait until level 13 to benefit.
 This park is there for the build that just needs one more perk, but comes at a cost and 1 more level of grinding :).

 ## New Effects